 Eating healthy is one crucial factor that affects your quality of life, but taking control of what goes into your body gives you that conscious awareness of what you are really consuming.

-It’s no secret that meal prepping is no easy task.
-Instead, think of the benefits it could provide – freeing up mental capacity for the week, builds a healthy and accountability relationship with yourself, and can end up being cost-effective.
+It’s no secret that meal prepping is no easy task, especially when shift work has you exhausted.
+Instead, think of the benefits it could provide – freeing up mental capacity for the week, building a healthy and accountability relationship with yourself, and saving you money.

 Even for those who believe they don’t have a creative bone in their body, every single person in the world has a imagination unique to themselves.

-Creativity does not always have to come in the form of art, but also in the mess of baking or the rhythm to body when you dance.
+Creativity does not always have to come in the form of art, but also in the mess of baking or the rhythm when you dance.

 When was the last time you stood barefoot on a damp patch of grass after the morning rain or ran your fingers through the soft grains of sand at the beach?